Redocly/redoc/docs/quickstart/html.md

 <redoc spec-url="dist.json"></redoc>
 ```

-### Using a ReDoc object
+### Using a Redoc object

-To add the <redoc> element with a globally exposed ReDoc object:
+To add the <redoc> element with a globally exposed Redoc object:

 ```js
 Redoc.init(specOrSpecUrl, options, element, callback)